Beirut blast probe suspended again as judge issues arrest warrant | Law-Order

 Hezbollah leader Sayyed Hassan Nasrallah voiced his harshest criticism yet of Bitar on Monday when he called for his replacement in a televised address, saying he was biased and politicised.
 The remarks came weeks after Wafik Safa, a senior Hezbollah official, was said to have warned Bitar the group would remove him from the inquiry, according to a journalist and a judicial source.

 Khalil's arrest warrant is the second for an ex-minister arising from the investigation.
 The first was issued for ex-public works minister Youssef Finianos, another Hezbollah ally, in September when he repeatedly failed to show for questioning.
-(Writing by Maha El Dahan; Editing by Raissa Kasolowsky, Tom Perry, Ed Osmond and Giles Elgood)
+(Writing by Maha El Dahan; Editing by Tom Perry, Ed Osmond, Giles Elgood and Bernadette Baum)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)